 - The number of workers using these spaces will almost double between 2017 and 2022.

-Coworking Space Statistics
+General Coworking Space Statistics

-The first hackerspace, called C-base, was created back in 1995 in Berlin.
+Hackerspaces are considered the precursor to co-working spaces.
 At the time, the focus was more on providing a space where people could collaborate—it offered more than just a desk and chair to use.
 Since then, these spaces have evolved to incorporate many more benefits.
 It was a pivotal moment in the history of coworking.

-2. 55% of those using a coworking space still work in the same one they started out in.
+2. 55% of those using a coworking space still work in the same one they started in.

 3. We’re moving away from the traditional 9 to 5 working model.

 According to workplace statistics data gathered on coworking spaces, Statista found that 80% of people in Japan see flexible working as the way of the future.
 In Germany, this number drops to 68%.
 All over the world, we’re redefining the limits of what the typical work environment is like.